soham-c04/VectorWolf/README.md

 Syntax is almost the same as TensorFlow.

+Faster than TensorFlow for smaller batch sizes.

 ### How to use
 - Write your code in main.cpp
-- Enter `./run.sh` command in linux based terminal to run the code, or run the same script replacing `-o main` with `-o main.exe` for Powershell.
+- Enter `./run.sh` command in linux based terminal to run the code, or use `./run.ps1` for Windows Powershell.
 - main.cpp is given as an example to demonstrate its usage.
 - Ensure that VectorWolf.cpp, VectorWolf.h and main.cpp are in the same directory.